 Afterwards, we drove on to a strawberry farm.
 Well, the thought of strawberries just got Annie’s saliva glands working overtime.

-Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, wed just missed it.
+Back at our resort and after a rest, we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateau, wed just missed it.

 Tuesday, December 30th 2014

 Today, we went to visit the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
-Which was a magnificent, glistening, Buddhist monastery and temple, worth all the weight in gold in see.
+Which was a magnificent, glistening, Buddhist monastery and temple, worth all the weight in gold.